It’s not uncommon for managers to have their favourites at a football club. Players they can rely on whatever the occasion.

 When Rodriguez made his move to Real Madrid following the 2014 World Cup, it was hoped he would help build a dynasty at a Los Blancos side fresh from winning La Decima.
 He would play 46 games in total in his first season but that would be it under Ancelotti at Real Madrid, with the Italian leaving in the summer of 2015.

 Ancelotti re-signed Rodriguez on loan at Bayern Munich in 2017 but lasted just a few weeks before being sacked.
-They reunited again at Everton in 2020/21, but we can’t see another reunion at Real Madrid.
+They reunited again at Everton in 2020/21, and Rodriguez is looking for a new club if you’re reading this Carlo.

 6. Ricardo Carvalho and Jose Mourinho